floss1138/dbDotCad/README.md

 The database is intended to be split into collections for each area code of a site or by site wide collections in the case of inter-area connections.
 Separate drawings could be used for inter-site connection but any connection has to originate in one area and may land in a different area.
 If drawings are by area, this may be present on a different drawing.
 It must be easy to search the database for all connection information.

 For example site 1, area 20 will have blocks in the collection s1_20.
-Inter-area connections (going between areas, could be considered Intra-site) need to be separated out into a different collections, with the collection name sx_intra where x is the site number.
-For example site 1 inter area connections will be in collection s1_intra.
+Inter-area connections (going between areas, could be considered Intra-site) need to be separated out into a different collections.
+The collection name becomes xN_0 where x is fixed to designate cross site, N is the site number.
+The area code is set to zero or could be used for different cross site collection on the same site.
+For example site 1 inter area connections will be in collection x1_0.
 Inter-area/Intra-site blocks will create a referred documents ID in a separate collection.
-This is because Mongo will not search between collections.
+These are then used to check data such as cable nubers as Mongo will not search between collections.

 s0 is reserved for all sites, so for inter site connections, s0_inter collection could be used.
 To span collections for searching, there is a choice to be made between using multiple collections with id_ references or embedded documents.
 As the block attributes are to be a id_referened document separated by area code into collections then intra-area connections (connections within the same area) will be in the same collection.
 Mongos $lookup (new in 3.2) performs a left-outer join with another collection.
 This creates new documents which contain everything from the previous stage but augmented with data from any document from the second collection containing a match BUT the 'from' collection cannot be sharded.
 To avoid issues where sharding may be deployed this approach was avoided.